mudra-barhate/Projects/README.md

-# Projects
-Home Automation Using Mqtt Server
+# Home Automation Using Mqtt Server
 Application Used: CloudMQTT
 MQTT is one of the most commonly used protocols in IoT projects.
 It stands for Message Queuing Telemetry Transport.
 The Final Product